remzi-arpacidusseau/ostep-projects/tester/README.md

 * `-t n` (run only test `n`)
 * `-c` (continue even after a test fails)
 * `-d` (run tests not from `tests/` directory but from this directory instead)
+* `-s` (suppress running the one-time set of commands in `pre` file)

+There is also another script used in testing of `xv6' projects, called `run-xv6-command`.
+This is an `expect` script which launches the qemu emulator and runs the relevant testing command in the xv6 environment before automatically terminating the test.
+It is used by the `run-tests.sh` script as described above and thus not generally called by users directly.